Factbox: Countries evacuating nationals from coronavirus-hit areas

-(Reuters) - A growing number of countries around the world are evacuating or planning to evacuate diplomatic staff and citizens from parts of China and a cruise ship in Japan hit by the new coronavirus.
+(Reuters) - A growing number of countries around the world are evacuating or planning to evacuate diplomatic staff and citizens from areas hit by the new coronavirus.

 Following are some countries’ evacuation plans, and how they aim to manage the health risk from those who are returning.